-Girls learn about and prepare for zip lining.
+Girl Scouts learn about and prepare for zip lining.
 Instructors need to teach a set of readiness and action commands to all participants before beginning an activity.
 They must describe the objectives, safety procedures, and hazards to the participants before beginning.

 Prepare for landing.
-Zip-line participants should be provided with a hands-on walk-through of what will happen at the landing zone when under full speed.
-Volunteers must attend the orientation session (even if they will not participate) along with the girls and learn what to watch for in order to supervise the girls in their care.
+Zip line participants should be provided with a hands-on walk-through of what will happen at the landing zone when under full speed.
+Volunteers must attend the orientation session

+(even if they will not participate) along with riders and learn what to watch for in order to supervise those in their care.

-Girls practice safe zip line course techniques.
-Zip-line participants should be provided with an explanation of what each piece of gear is used for.
+Girl Scouts practice safe zip line course techniques.
+Zip line participants should be provided with an explanation of what each piece of gear is used for.
 Harnesses are designed to support the human body from the hips, and hanging upside down is not permitted.

-- Helmet (must be supplied by the venue, never zip line without helmets). - Harness (will be supplied by the venue).
+- Helmet, which must be supplied by the venue; never zip line without helmets - Harness, which will be supplied by the venue

-Community Clean Ups
+Community Clean-Ups